Rpb98/DIABATOMPRO/README.md

 \end{align*}
 ``` -->

-* `input_properties` : a list of strings denoting the object types (e.g. potentials, spin-orbit, dipoles, e.t.c.) input to the program.
+* `res.input_properties` : a list of strings denoting the object types (e.g. potentials, spin-orbit, dipoles, e.t.c.) input to the program.
 Useful in the save_diabatisation function.

-* `residual_kinetic_energy` : a vector of matrix norms of the transformed adiabatic kinetic energy.
+* `res.residual_kin` : a vector of matrix norms of the transformed adiabatic kinetic energy.
 The smaller these elements, the more rigorous the diabatising transformation (i.e. how much of the NAC has been transformed away).

-* `Hamiltonian` : a dictionary of Hamiltonian elements, each a structs which holds information about the adiabatic objects defined in the input file.
+* `res.H` : a dictionary of Hamiltonian elements, each a structs which holds information about the adiabatic objects defined in the input file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>